Berkeley-CS61B/website-fa23/materials/incompletes/index.md

 ## Incompletes

-Incomplete grades can be assigned if your work has been of "passing quality".
+Incomplete grades allow you to complete coursework after the semester if you were unable to finish them due to extenuating circumstances.
 You will have an Incomplete (I) grade for the semester and receive extended completion deadlines to submit the incomplete assignments.
-More information can be found on the official website [here](https://registrar.berkeley.edu/faculty-staff/grading/incomplete-grades/).
+After resolving the incomplete, your letter grade will be calculated and submitted.
+If you're interested in taking an incomplete, please first read through the registrar's website [here](https://registrar.berkeley.edu/faculty-staff/grading/incomplete-grades/).

 A couple important requirements from the website: